romero126/romero126.github.io/_posts/2018-8-15-It-That-Time-Of-The-Year.md

 * Fix all of our "Servers"
 * Prepare 22 Systems to go on our domain.
 * Repair Active Directory
-* Establish DNS Connectivity to our Parent unit
+* Establish DNS Connectivity to our Parent Unit
 * Repair Exchange (No Access to Portal)
 * Repair File Server (Yes its broken)
 * Repair SCCM Server for Patching